 In this article, we look at five signs of potential contamination in weed.
-But first, we’re going to take a look at a new case study that has discovered the existence of a fungus in California weed that is capable of causing serious medical problems.
+But first, we’re going to take a look at a case study.
+A fungus in California weed has been discovered that is capable of causing significant medical problems.

-Coccidioides immitis Fungus
+Coccidioides Immitis Fungus

-Researchers took samples from the woman’s dispensary in Bakersfield and found that an incredible 90% of tested plants contained pesticides, while crops from 20 farms contained mold.
+Researchers took samples from the woman’s dispensary in Bakersfield.
+They found that an incredible 90% of tested plants contained pesticides, while crops from 20 farms contained mold.

-Additionally, in February 2017, a cancer patient in California died from a rare fungal infection which was traced back to the weed they took.
-Although pesticides and fungicides are used on crops which we eat, they are not safe in weed.
-Myclobutanil, for example, is one of the worst chemicals because it forms cyanide gas which can enter the bloodstream.
+Additionally, in February 2017, a cancer patient in California died from a rare fungal infection.
+It was eventually traced back to the weed they used.
+Although farmers use pesticides and fungicides on crops that we eat, they are not safe in pot.
+Myclobutanil, for example, is one of the worst chemicals.
+It forms cyanide gas, which can enter the bloodstream.

 1 – Unusual Color